-New NSC Intel Chief Once Worked On A CIA Assassination Program, Sources Say
+Former CIA Officer Joins NSC Staff As Agency Vows To Be More "Vicious"

 Drones leave a huge signature and make news when they kill people.
 When first conceived, according to one book on the assassination program, called How to Get Away With Murder in America, the early concept was different from drone killing because it “was developed for occasions when the government needed to kill people with precision, without getting caught.”

-Prince himself talked about it extensively to Vanity Fair Magazine, saying he was bitter that his role in it had been disclosed by others.
-He said “We were building a unilateral, unattributable capability.”
+Prince himself talked about it extensively to Vanity Fair magazine, saying he was bitter that his role in it had been disclosed by others.
+He said, “We were building a unilateral, unattributable capability.”

 The former CIA official said Prince made it clear that he personally wanted to take shots at terrorists.